kodekloudhub/community-faq/docs/jsonpath.md

 # JQ

-Note: The `jq` tool is installed on PSI exam terminals.
+Note: The `jq` tool is pre-installed on PSI exam terminals and KodeKloud labs.

 Sometimes jsonpath is insufficient for getting the data you really want in the format you need.
 Enter [jq](https://jqlang.github.io/jq/) (which stands for Json Query).
 This supports far more advanced filtering and formatting than you get using `-o jsonpath`.
 For simple operations it is pretty much the same as jsonpath in terms of selecting things from a resource manifest, though how the output is formatted is different, though you can control this.